steam0/pact-guide/README.md

 _Consumer Driven Contracts_ let consumers to write mock integration tests and create a _consumer contract_ that defines how the consumer is using the API.
 These integration test are then given to the provider to run whenever they modify their code.
 Having this consumer-provider contract relationship creates confidence for the consumer that their services will keep working even when providers upgrade theirs.

+> The sum of all consumer contract tests defines the overall service contract

+When consumers couples to an external interface they form a contract between each other.
+By using Consumer Driven Contracts the consumer will create a contract and exposes this contract to the provider.
+While more and more services couples to the external service then they will together create a set of contracts that combined defines the overall service contract.
+Using frameworks for sharing consumer contracts let providers access these contracts and verify that consumers won't be impacted while making changes to the provider service.

 ## Pact

 Pact is a framework for implementing Consumer Driven Contracts in an application.
 The consumer is able to write a contract to the provider by creating a _pact_.
 A pact is an integration test written by the consumer, that the provider can add to their test suite and run before building (or deploying) a new version of the application.
 A pact file will contain information about which endpoint is called, request data, response data and whatever validation of the response data that the consumer chose to perform.